ssmaddux/u3_react_useContext_lab/README.md

 ## Instructions

-1. Create a new app with `npx create-react-app react-context-lab`.
+1. Create a new app
 1. Switch into the new project directory with `cd react-context-lab`.
 1. Open the project in VS Code with `code .`.
 1. Complete the requirements listed below.